FBA in Palestine – an overview

 Women, peace and security

 According to Palestine’s temporary constitution from 2005, women and men have equal rights.
 However, only a minority of senior politicians as well as senior government officials are women, and very few women have been involved in the efforts for peace.
-FBA offers training on gender mainstreaming for Palestinian diplomats.
-FBA also runs a capacity-building programme for Palestinian women working within the sphere of diplomacy, international affairs and peacebuilding.
+FBA offered training on gender mainstreaming for Palestinian diplomats.
+FBA also ran a capacity-building programme for Palestinian women working within the sphere of diplomacy, international affairs and peacebuilding.

 Dialogue and peace mediation